Live Stream March Madness 2020 Online

 Sling TV: Watch March Madness Online

-The cheapest route to live streaming all 67 games of March Madness is using the Sling TV’s Blue channel bundle for $25 per month.
+The cheapest route to live streaming most March Madness games is using the Sling TV’s Blue channel bundle.

-The Sling Blue plan lets you live stream March Madness games on TBS, TNT and truTV.
-A Sling Blue subscription gets you 47 channels, including Fox Sports 1, Fox Sports 2, IFC, A&E and Comedy Central.
+Sling Blue carries TNT, TBS and truTV as part of a 47+ channel bundle.
+A Sling Blue subscription includes Fox Sports 1, Fox Sports 2, IFC, A&E and Comedy Central.

 Sling TV has no deal with CBS.
-So you may just want to get a reliable antenna like the ClearStream Eclipse.
+So you can either get by with March Madness Live app.
+I prefer using a reliable TV antenna.

 YouTube TV is a reliable choice for live streaming March Madness games at home or on the go.